kiali/kiali.io/content/en/docs/FAQ/general.md

 request to check and extract response codes to determine how many requests succeeded and how many erred.

 However, HTTP is a widely known protocol.
-Applications may use other less knwon protocols to communicate.
-For these cases, Istio logs the traffic as raw TCP (an opaque sequence of bytes) and is not analized.
+Applications may use other less known protocols to communicate.
+For these cases, Istio logs the traffic as raw TCP (an opaque sequence of bytes) and is not analyzed.
 Thus, for Kiali it is not possible to know if any traffic have failed or succeeded and reports Health as unavailable.